Flavorful leptoquarks at the LHC and beyond: Spin 1: Model Setup

 \subsection{Three flavor benchmarks}

 The measured values of $R_{K}$~\cite{Aaij:2021vac} and $R_{K^*}$~\cite{Aaij:2017vbb} can be accommodated with the combination of couplings and the leptoquark mass given in (\ref{eq:V1}).
 It is apparent that an additional constraint on the leptoquark's parameter space with regards to collider searches is required.
 For instance, $\lambda_{b\mu} \lambda_{s\mu} \sim 1$ points to a mass scale around \SI{40}{TeV}, outside of the search range of any presently planned collider, whereas weaker couplings $\lambda_{b\mu} \lambda_{s\mu} \sim 10^{-3}-10^{-2}$ imply lower leptoquark mass, in reach of the LHC.
 Flavor symmetries, which explain the observed pattern of standard model masses and mixings, do provide naturally requisite suppression mechanisms \cite{Hiller:2016kry}.
 These symmetries determine the ratio between the leptoquark couplings to $b$- and $s$ quarks.
 We employ these constructions when defining flavor benchmark pattern.
 In addition, the $B_s$--$\bar B_s$ mass difference, to which $V_{1,3}$ contribute at 1-loop, combined with $R_{K,K^\ast}$, impose upper bounds of around \SI{45}{TeV} and \SI{20}{TeV} on the masses of the $V_1$ and $V_3$ leptoquarks, respectively \cite{Hiller:2017bzc}.
 More recent analysis of $B_s$--$\bar B_s$ mixing constraints on NP in $R_{K,K^\ast}$ suggest even lower upper mass limits Ref.~\cite{DiLuzio:2019jyq}.
 The bound from the loop-induced $B_s$--$\bar B_s$ mixing turns out to be dependent on the specific completion of the vector leptoquark model into a renormalizable theory at high energies, contrary to models with scalar leptoquarks.
-Also, the constraints from perturbative unitarity place an upper bound of about \SI{80} TeV on the scale of effective operator relevant for our present setup~\cite{DiLuzio:2017chi}.
+A comprehensive fit to available leptonic and semileptonic $b\to s \mu\mu$ data sharply supports the $\mathcal{C}_9=-\mathcal{C}_{10}$ solution \cite{Altmannshofer:2021qrr} that corresponds to our models \cite{Hiller:2017bzc} and shows consistency with $R_{K,K^\ast}$ and other muon specific observables.
+Our scenarios also induce lepton universality violation in the charged current semileptonic B decays within the ratio $R_D^{\mu/e}\equiv \mathcal{B}(B\to D \mu\nu)/\mathcal{B}(B\to D e\nu)$.
+The measured value \cite{Glattauer:2015teq} $R_D^{\mu/e\,(\text{Belle})}=0.995(22)(39)$ implies the limit $\vert \lambda_{b\mu}\lambda_{s\mu}^\ast\vert/M_{V_{1,3}}^2\lesssim 1/(5.4\,\text{TeV})^2$ which is safely satisfied by our relation \eqref{eq:V1}.
+Furthermore, the constraints from perturbative unitarity place an upper bound of about \SI{80} TeV on the scale of effective operator relevant for our present setup~\cite{DiLuzio:2017chi}.

 In the following we consider three benchmark scenarios with coupling textures that couple the vector leptoquark predominantly to the second lepton generation.

 \begin{description} \item[Hierarchical scenario] The first texture we consider is the same as in Ref.~\cite{Hiller:2018wbv} based on flavor models discussed in Ref.~\cite{Hiller:2016kry}, where we assume that the hierarchies found in the standard model masses and mixings are also present in the leptoquark couplings.
 This is the case in simple flavor models based on the Froggatt-Nielsen-Mechanism~\cite{Froggatt:1978nt} which induces the hierarchies